Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Languages - Programming languages you are familiar with.

 * Tools - This could be "technologies" or "libraries" or "frameworks"; essentially all the tools you are familiar with (e.g. "Git").

 If you're applying for jobs in the government or in a foreign country then it may be useful to list the relevant human languages you know (e.g. "French").
-Mewtwo doesn't think it will be though.
+Won't be useful most of the time.

 ## Experience